Posted in Personal Injury on April 16, 2019

 When to Represent Yourself in Arizona

 Generally, handling a personal injury claim yourself is a wise choice when the claim is relatively small and when a fault is absolutely clear.
 An attorney may be able to help you navigate a complex claim, a claim with a very high monetary value, or a claim against a large corporation.
-The cost of legal fees reflects the amount of time and energy an attorney must put into a case to succeed, but many attorneys do not adjust their rates relative to the apparent ease of a case.
+The cost of legal fees reflects the amount of time and energy a Glendale personal injury lawyer must put into a case to succeed, but many attorneys do not adjust their rates relative to the apparent ease of a case.

 It is not uncommon for plaintiffs to agree to representation in simple cases only for their lawyers to take sizeable chunks of their case awards or settlements after putting minimal effort into handling the case.
 Every potential plaintiff should ask a few important questions about their cases when deciding whether to hire lawyers.